spree/spree_starter/README.md

 # Spree Starter

-This is a starter kit for [Spree Commerce](https://spreecommerce.org) - the open-source e-commerce platform for Rails.
-It is a great starting point for any Rails developer to quickly build an e-commerce application.
+This is a starter kit for [Spree Commerce](https://spreecommerce.org) - the [open-source eCommerce platform](https://spreecommerce.org) for [Rails](https://spreecommerce.org/category/ruby-on-rails/).

+It is a great starting point for any Rails developer to quickly build an eCommerce application.

 This starter uses:

-* Spree Commerce 5 which includes Admin Dashboard, API and Storefront - everything you need to start developing your new eCommerce application/store/marketeplace
+* **Spree Commerce 5**, the biggest release ever, which includes Admin Dashboard, API and Storefront - everything you need to start developing your new eCommerce application/store/marketeplace
-* Stripe for payment processing, thanks to [Spree Stripe gem](https://github.com/spree/spree_stripe)
+* Stripe for payment processing, thanks to the official [Spree Stripe gem](https://github.com/spree/spree_stripe)
 * [Devise](https://github.com/heartcombo/devise) for authentication
 * [Solid Queue](https://github.com/rails/solid_queue) with Mission Control UI (access only to Spree admins) for background jobs
 * [Solid Cache](https://github.com/rails/solid_cache) for excellent caching and performance